US blood supply should be screened for Zika, FDA says

 "The Cobas Zika test is a blood-screening test for blood donations only," Roche spokesman Bob Purcell said.
 He said the test's accuracy meets the expectations set out by the FDA.

-Procleix, the zika screening test from Hologics and a partner company, has been used by the American Red Cross to screen blood for HIV and hepatitis B and C for many years, Hologic spokeswoman Suzanne Clancy said.
+Procleix, the zika screening test from Hologic and a partner company, has been used by the American Red Cross to screen blood for HIV and hepatitis B and C.